thecodearcher/periodic-emails/README.md

 ## Project setup

 Start off by creating a new Laravel project for your application.
 This can be done either by using the [Laravel installer](https://laravel.com/docs/6.x#installing-laravel) or Composer.
 For this tutorial, the Laravel installer will be used.
 If you don't have the Laravel installer already installed, head over to the [Laravel documentation](https://laravel.com/docs/6.x#installing-laravel) to see how to.
-If you already do then open up a terminal and run the following command to create a new Laravel project:
+If installed, open up a terminal and run the following command to create a new Laravel project:

     $ laravel new periodic-emails